English edition v1.5

 #Combo Fatigue (Maintained)

-Against the same target within the same breath, from the 4th hit onward, hit -2 accumulates.
+Against the same target within the same round, from the 4th hit onward, hit -2 accumulates.
 Resets when the target changes.
+(Canon: co-03-04 Rule 4 — accumulates per round, not per breath.)

 In the count system, this works together with the one-breath base limit(5), making the suppression stronger.